In 2025, the USDA loan limit in Ligonier, part of Noble, IN, stands at $336,500, whereas the FHA limit for a single-family home is $472,030.

-Use Lendersa® USDA loan calculator to compare today's USDA VS FHA best rates and determine the Income, credit, reserves, and documents needed to qualify.
-With our advanced mortgage calculator, you see the USDA, FHA, Conforming, and VA side by side to help you decide which program in is best for your particular financial situation.
+Lendersa® USDA loan calculator aids in comparing the most competitive USDA vs. FHA rates available today, allowing you to assess income, credit, financial reserves, and documentation needed for qualification.
+With our enhanced mortgage calculator, view USDA, FHA, Conforming, and VA loans side by side to decide which program in suits your financial situation best.

-2025 loan limits and downpayment requirments in Ligonier, county of Noble, IN
+2025 Loan Limits and Down Payment Details in Ligonier, within Noble, IN

 Loan Type